Paleo Keto Cinnamon Rolls

 Related: Chocolate Cinnamon Keto Donuts

 You may have seen recipes for keto cinnamon rolls before, but nothing like these.
 Many keto cinnamon rolls use “fat head dough,” which includes inflammatory ingredients like microwaved cheese to make a fluffy base.
-Other keto cinnamon roll recipes omit the dairy, but add toxin-rich ingredients like yeast to capture the same effects.
 This recipe achieves the impossible: High-fat keto cinnamon rolls with rich taste and totally paleo ingredients.

 With a rich dough made out of macadamia nuts and ghee (plus a creamy coconut glaze), these keto cinnamon rolls don’t skimp on fat — in fact, you’ll be surprised at how satisfied you feel after just one.
 Serve them up with breakfast favorites like keto oatmeal or breakfast pizza for a low-carb meal to satisfy all your cravings.